Your expert guide to spending 3 days in Oaxaca

 👣 book on a tour – I use Viator, Get Your Guide or Where Sidewalks End when booking trips in Oaxaca.
 Tours are great because they allow you to see sites stress-free and usually include local guides who can share their knowledge with you.

-The most popular day trips from Oaxaca tend to include
+The most popular day trips from Oaxaca include

 💦 Hierve el Agua